 Nature of organization: In January 1, 1975, the Catholic Diocese of Kansas City-St. Joseph (the Diocese) established a self-insurance program for property and casualty insurance coverages.
-Under this plan, the Diocese self-insures the property and casualty coverages (except for boiler insurance, which is a deductible program) for all diocesan parishes, schools, early childhood centers, Catholic Cemeteries Association, Catholic Charities of Kansas City-St. Joseph, and other diocesan institutions.
+Under this program, the Diocese self-insures the property and casualty coverages (except for boiler insurance, which is a deductible program) for all diocesan parishes, schools, early childhood centers, Catholic Cemeteries Association, Catholic Charities of Kansas City-St. Joseph, and other diocesan institutions.
 The self-insurance programs provide coverage for buildings, machinery and equipment, boiler, workers' compensation, automobile, student accident, comprehensive general liability, fiduciary liability, professional liability, sexual misconduct liability and cyber liability.
 The program includes a limit on each claim payable by the Diocese.
 Claims in excess of the self-insured retention are insured by licensed insurance carriers.
-Under the program, the Diocese contract for the administration of claims, appraisals, and loss control and prevention services.
-The Diocesan Insurance Office coordinates the placement of coverage, payment of claims and premiums with insurance companies and service providers.
+Under the program, the Diocese contracts for the administration of claims, appraisals, and loss control and prevention services.
+The Catholic Diocese of Kansas City-St. Joseph Diocesan Insurance Office coordinates the placement of coverage and the payment of claims and premiums with insurance companies and service providers.